Edit the Portal's Menu Structure

 rq_Layout=mylayout

-Insert menu folder
+Insert a menu folder

-Insert application
+Insert Application

 Title